-Having been born and raised in a world where women are doing their best to carve out a career for themselves in every possible field, I feel amazed when I see them coming home from a hard day’s work to be those perfect mothers to their kids.
+Having been raised in a world where women are doing their best to carve out a career for themselves in every possible field, I feel amazed when I see them coming home from a hard day’s work to be those perfect mothers to their kids.
 And how beautifully do they nail both the roles! – One of being an independent woman who is smart enough to rule the world and the other of being a lady who takes it in her stride to be the strength of those who are emotionally dependent on her.
 And when the time comes to have her priorities sorted, she has got the strength to give up her career in order to become a stay-at-home Mom to raise her family.

 Many women never choose a career at first place only to take care of their family and home.
 Whatever be the case, being a housewife is totally a matter of choice and it comes with its many perks and challenges, first one being the limited personal finances.